-Gold plays an important part in central banks’ reserves management, and they are significant holders of gold.
-This gold reserve data – compiled using IMF IFS statistics – tracks central banks’ reported purchases and sales along with gold as a percentage of their international reserves.
+Gold is an important component of central bank reserves because of its safety, liquidity and return characteristics – the three key investment objectives for central banks.
+As such, they are significant holders of gold, accounting for around a fifth of all the gold that has been mined throughout history.
+To help understand this sector of the gold market, we publish gold reserve data – compiled using IMF IFS statistics – which tracks central banks’ (and other official institutions, where appropriate) reported purchases and sales along with gold as a percentage of their international reserves.

 Federal Reserve Bank of St. Louis,